To be considered for admission to the Graduate School as a degree- or certificate-seeking student, you need to:

 - have a bachelor’s degree or its equivalent from an accredited institution, and

 - be prepared for advanced study in your chosen field, as demonstrated by your previous degree and your scholastic record.

 Starting Your Graduate School Application

 Fill out our free application online to apply to any of our programs.
+International applicants are required to pay a $10 processing fee per application.
 Official transcripts and scores are not required for the initial application, although you will need to upload them later.

 Once your initial application has been certified and submitted, you will receive access to your Michigan Tech application portal, where you will upload all further required materials.
 Programs typically will not review your application until all materials have been submitted.
 Admission requirements vary and are listed on individual program websites.

 If you were previously enrolled in the Graduate School at Michigan Tech you will need to complete our Application for Readmission.

 You are required to complete both a Statement of Purpose and a Personal Statement.
 Each provides our reviewers with a unique perspective which will aid them in the selection process.

 - These statements must be submitted using the appropriate form in your Michigan Tech application portal.